-English conductor Robin Newton’s rapidly developing career has seen him work with many renowned opera companies and orchestras including the Deutsche Oper Berlin, Bergen National Opera, English National Opera, Opera North, English Touring Opera, Bampton Classical Opera, the Bergen Philharmonic, the London Philharmonic, the Orchestra of the Age of Enlightenment, the Philharmonia, the London Mozart Players and the Northern Chamber Orchestra.
+English conductor Robin Newton’s rapidly developing career has seen him work with many renowned opera companies and orchestras including Welsh National, the Deutsche Oper Berlin, Den Nye Oper, English National Opera, Opera North, English Touring Opera, Bergen Philharmonic Orchestra, London Philharmonic Orchestra, the Orchestra of the Age of Enlightenment, the Philharmonia Orchestra, the Northern Chamber Orchestra and the London Mozart Players.

-Having worked on more than 20 recordings for Opera Rara, Robin has a deep understanding of the bel canto style and an extensive knowledge of Italian opera including many works by Bellini, Donizetti, Mercadante, Rossini and Verdi.
-In recent years Robin has also established an important relationship with Garsington Opera, where performance credits include Il Re Pastore, Die Zauberflöte and Fidelio.
-He has also worked closely on both operatic and symphonic works with Sir Mark Elder, Jiří Bělohlávek, Yves Abel, Andrew Litton and Maurizio Benini.
+Having worked on more than twenty recordings for Opera Rara, Robin has a deep understanding of the bel canto style, and an extensive knowledge of operas by Bellini, Donizetti, Mercadante and Rossini, amongst others.
+In recent years Robin has also established an important relationship with Garsington Opera, where performance credits include Mozart’s Il Re Pastore and Die Zauberflöte and Beethoven’s Fidelio.
+He has also worked closely on both operatic and symphonic works with Maurizio Benini, Jiří Bělohlávek, Yves Abel, and Andrew Litton.

-Robin has a music degree with honours from Cambridge University and studied conducting at the Royal Northern College of Music, Manchester where he was a major prizewinner, including twice being awarded the Ricordi Prize for Conducting Opera.
+Robin has a music degree with honours from Cambridge University and studied conducting at the Royal Northern College of Music, Manchester where he twice received the Ricordi Prize for Conducting Opera.